micmejia/bible-dump/AMPC/Genesis/Gen 48.md

-And Israel reached out his right hand and laid it on the head of Ephraim, who was the younger, and his left hand on Manasseh's head, [^a]crossing his hands intentionally, for Manasseh was the firstborn.
+And Israel reached out his right hand and laid it on the head of Ephraim, who was the younger, and his left hand on Manasseh's head, crossing his hands intentionally, for Manasseh was the firstborn.